You can apply for a Drugs Payment Scheme (DPS) card if you or your family pay more than €80 a month for:

 - an intellectual disability

 - an illness

-You will need to include a medical report for the applicants who cannot maintain themselves.
+Include a medical report for any family member who cannot maintain themselves.

 Applying if you have children in full-time education